poojamankani/CS525-Advanced-Database-Organisation/README.md

   d.
 Based on the inputs from the user, a schema is created.
   e.
 Once the schema is created the records are inserted in the table and displayed to the user as required.

+# Handled memory issues:
-# Handled memory issues in the test case by freeing the record and the rids created in the test case using free(record) and free(rid)
+Handled memory issues in the test case by freeing the record and the rids created in the test case using free(record) and free(rid)

-# B+-Tree Index: Implement a disk-based B+-tree index structure
+# B+-Tree Index:
+Implemented a disk-based B+-tree index structure